tjha/cpp-stl/README.md

 # cpp-stl
-This C++ library emulates data structures and functions found in the STL.
+This C++ library emulates data structures and functions found in the STL. edit